clodbe0/MDEF22/docs/temr2/data.md

 - Do we have time to connect with people in a meaningful way?
 - Do we have time and energies to do what we love?
 - Do we feel we are free to choose?

+Pick one question and make a statement out of it:

+Do we have time and energies to do what we love?

+At the end of a working day people don't have the time and the mental / physical energy to do what they love.